August Revolution: First Indochina War

 The preliminary accord was but the first step toward an intended overall and lasting agreement.
 Southern Vietnam's future political status had to be negotiated.
-From June to September 1946, Hồ Chí Minh met with French representatives in Vietnam and France to discuss that and other issues.
+From June to September 1946, Ho Chi Minh met with French representatives in Vietnam and France to discuss that and other issues.
 Unfortunately, almost immediately after the signing of the 6 March accord, relations began to deteriorate.
 Negotiations at Dalat and then at Fontainebleau broke down over the issue of the fate of southern Vietnam.
 As talks failed to bring results, both sides began to prepare for a military solution.
 Provocations by both French and DRV troops led to the outbreak of full-scale guerrilla war on 19 December 1946.
 Nearly one year after the August Revolution, the DRV and France were fighting the First Indochina War.